Veyllo-Labs/Post-Hoc-Reasoning/Reasoning prompt.md

 <answer>
 [Respond in the user's original language with technical precision.
 Format based on query type:

-- espond in the user's language
+- respond in the user's language
 - Technical: Formulas > text (use LaTeX)
 - Strategic: Action-first directives
 - Conceptual: verified frameworks